astriaorg/astria/specs/sequencer-relayer.md

 ## Overview

-The sequencer-relayer, a.k.a relayer, is an application whose primary responsibility is to store sequenced rollup data on a remote data availability layer (DA layer).
+The sequencer-relayer, a.k.a relayer, is an application whose primary responsibility is to publish sequenced rollup data on a remote data availability layer (DA layer).

 The immediate source of the sequenced data is the sequencer blockchain network,